pzhlkj6612/streamlink-eplus_jp-object_storage/README.md

 ## Details

-20 GB disk space required.
+### Storage requirement

+For lives of Liella, the size of a 4-hour MPEG-TS record with the best quality is about 9.88 GB (9.2 GiB).
+Since we may transcode MPEG-TS to MP4 (a bit smaller) and keep both files, 20 GB free disk space is required.

 ### Prepare your object storage